tcibils/myScreeps/README.md

 This information is filled through the dedicated scripts, that set each room's needs.
 For long distance(energy & power), raw information is gathered by scouts, then the computations are done in dedicated screeps (process.), and then transposed in a dedicated script to set each room's needs.

 Based on this informations, we cross it with a priorities tables in the main, to know which creeps to spawn in priority.
-There is then one block of code to spawn creeps, in a standardized way, with standard memory (easier to manage).
+There is then one block of code in the main to spawn creeps, in a standardized way, with standard memory (easier to manage).
 This code manages multiple spawns.

+Finally, each creep follows its own role, each role having a dedicated script file.

 *Room leveling :*